 Despite many highly significant changes in the composition of the plants and agronomic characteristics, no testing of the whole plant (feeding study) was requested.
 It has to be assumed that this event is essentially different from its comparator in regard to many compositions and biological characteristics.
 Even if changes taken as isolated data might not directly raise safety concerns, the overall number of effects and their clear significance has to be taken as a starting point for much more detailed investigation of their potential health impacts.
-In addition, as mentioned, a higher number of applications of the complementary herbicide is not likely to just lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants due to interaction with the additionally inserted gene constructs (see also comments form the Experts of Member States; Vivancos et al., 2011; Ayyadurai et al. 2016).
+In addition, as mentioned, a higher number of applications of the complementary herbicide is not likely to just lead to a higher burden of residues in the harvest, but may also influence the expression of the transgenes or other genome activities in the plants due to interaction with the additionally inserted gene constructs.

 Furthermore, the stacked maize differs from the parental lines in regard to the overall amount of toxin produced, which is much higher than in the parental lines.
 In processed products, such as maize gluten, the toxins can even show a more than tenfold higher concentration.
 These higher concentrations are relevant for the assessment of overall toxicology as well as for the immune system; nevertheless there were no empirical investigations.
+This was not considered by EFSA which only - and in absence of any data - tried to conclude on the concentration of Bt toxins in the kernels: